 Weather station 3.1 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sick Bay:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sick Bay:

 Featured Route For Sick Bay

 Club Foot 5.12a/b 7b 26 VIII+ 26 E5 6a MT

 : Kootenai Canyon